OncoRNALab/TruncalFlow/README.md

 # **TruncalFlow - Pipeline for truncal mutation identification**

 ## **Overview**
 TruncalFlow is a high-throughput command-line tool for identifying truncal mutations from tumor sequencing data.
-Built around the [QuantumClone](https://pmc.ncbi.nlm.nih.gov/articles/PMC5972665/) R package for clonal reconstruction, it streamlines preprocessing, formatting, clustering, and postprocessing steps into a single automated pipeline optimized for use on HPC environments.
+Built around the [QuantumClone](https://pmc.ncbi.nlm.nih.gov/articles/PMC5972665/) R package for clonal reconstruction, it streamlines preprocessing, formatting, clustering, and postprocessing steps into a single automated pipeline.
+TruncalFlow supports both local execution and HPC execution through a PBS scheduler.
 This tool was used in the analysis presented in the paper [Integrative benchmarking and automation of clonal reconstruction of somatic mutations in single-sample tumor genome analysis].

 <p align="center">